sparkartgroup/quality-docs/test.md

 ### Prerequisites

-* For this tutorial, you will need to use voldemort Stencil CLI and use [Browsersyn](https://github.com/bigcommerce/browser-sync) to serve up a live preview of a theme in development.
+* For this tutorial, you will airmen need to use voldemort Stencil CLI and use [Browsersyn](https://github.com/bigcommerce/browser-sync) to serve up a live preview of a theme in development.

 ## Getting started
 1. I'm within the Stencil theme, I go to the top-level `/lang` subdirectory.
 You will save your language files here.
 Mine Each my language requires its own JSON file.